Convergence of Datalog over (Pre-) Semirings: DATALOGO

-This program computes the Single-Source-Shortest-Path (SSSP).
-Consider the graph in Fig.~\ref{fig:simple:graph:1}.
-The grounding of the program over this graph is, where we omit the values $E(x,y)=\infty$, and simplify the expressions, e.g. $\min(\infty+\ldots,v)=v$:
+This program solves the Single-Source-Shortest-Path (SSSP) problem with source vertex $a$.
+Consider the graph in Fig.~\ref{fig:simple:graph}(a).
+The active domain consists of the constants $a,b,c,d$, and the na\"ive evaluation algorithm converges after 5 steps, as shown here: